top of page

 Inspiring Stories I Brought to Our Panel Discussion

 As we learned from deaf poet Raymond Antrobus's story, hearing loss is not a disability.
 Raymond’s family and teachers thought he had a learning disability.
 At six years of age, it was discovered he could not hear the words being spoken.
-Although there were many gaps in what he heard, Raymond had heard laughter from his peers, and shouting in frustration and disappointment from his parents.
+Although there were many gaps in what he heard, Raymond had heard laughter from his peers and shouting in frustration and disappointment from his parents.

 It wasn’t until Raymond was an adult and stopped trying to hide his hearing difficulties that his heart spoke clearly with a visual language, Sign Language, and his world changed.
 His passion, his exposed truth, was embraced and shared with the world through his poetry.
 In Raymond Antrobus’s picture book, Raymond shares his childhood story through a book he wished was available when he was growing up deaf and misunderstood in a hearing world.